Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Hyperparameters and implementation details

 \section{Hyperparameters and implementation details}

 We implement all RAC algorithms with Pytorch~\cite{paszke2019pytorch} and use Ray[tune]~\cite{liaw2018tune} to build and run distributed applications.
 For all the algorithms and variants, we first obtain $5000$ data points by randomly sampling actions from the action space without making any parameter updates.
-Then, to stabilize the early learning of critics, a linear learning rate warm-up strategy is applied to critics in the start stage of training for RAC and its variants:
+In order to stabilize early learning of critics, a linear learning rate warm up strategy is applied to critics in the start stage of training for RAC and its variants:

 where $l$ is current learning rate, $l_{init}$ is the initial value of learning rate, $l_{target}$ is the target value of learning rate, $t_{start}$ is the time steps to start adjusting the learning rate, $t_{target}$ is the time steps to arrive at $l_{target}$.